A year ago this week, I wrote about Evansville Teachers Federal Credit Union’s (ETFCU) Vertical Dividend Checking (VDC). To quote myself,

 - Be enrolled and receive eStatements.

 The Vertical Checking account has no minimum balance requirement or monthly service fee.
-The opening deposit is now $25 (down from $50), but there is still a limit of one account per Social Security Number.
+The opening deposit is $25 and there is a limit of one account per Social Security Number.
 ATM fees will be reimbursed up to $15 per month, if qualifying requirements are met.

 The Vertical Checking is also “the key to an even lower rate on your new loan."